Hurricane and surge warnings issued as strengthening Delta churns toward Louisiana

 Delta now

-At 8 a.m.
-Thursday, Hurricane Delta was a Category 2 storm centered over the southwest Gulf of Mexico with 100 mph winds.
-It was moving northwest at 15 mph.
+At 11 a.m.
+Thursday, Hurricane Delta was centered 400 miles south of Cameron, La., and was moving northwest at 14 mph.
+It contained 105 mph maximum sustained winds, a 5 mph increase from 8 a.m. as the storm continued to gain strength since Wednesday evening.
+Hurricane-force winds extended outward up to 35 mph from the center, while tropical-storm-force winds expanded up to 125 miles away.

-Its satellite presentation became more ominous overnight, with towering cloud tops swirling about the storm’s center as thunderstorm activity in Delta’s core increased.
-Overnight aircraft reconnaissance also found a redeveloping eyewall and winds ramping up.
+The Hurricane Center wrote the storm appeared “better organized” late Thursday morning with towering thunderstorms at its core and “a hint of a eye developing.”
+Aircraft reconnaissance also found a redeveloping eyewall and winds ramping up.

 While sea surface temperatures in the Gulf aren’t nearly as warm as the meteorological “rocket fuel” that allowed for its explosive intensification over the Caribbean, the amount of ocean heat content — or energy that can be extracted from seawater — will allow for Delta’s sustenance or gradual strengthening most of Thursday.
+The Hurricane Center projects Delta to briefly regain major, Category 3 status by Friday morning.

 By Friday afternoon and evening, increasing high-altitude winds will begin to disrupt Delta’s structure once it nears the coast.
-Slightly cooler waters should also favor some weakening.
+Slightly cooler waters should also favor some weakening bringing the storm back down to Category 2 before landfall.

 Storm surge